 Bad Spark Plug or Loose Connection in Your Simplicity Lawn Mower

 Another reason your Simplicity mower won’t run may be due to a bad spark plug connection or a damaged spark plug.
-A plug that has carbon buildup or oil on the tip can foul out causing your engine to misfire.
+A plug that has carbon buildup, burnt electrodes, or cracked porcelain can fail and cause your engine to misfire.

-Fix: Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulator.
+Fix: Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulators.
 You can attempt to clean the plug with a wire brush.

-Replace with a new spark plug(s) if you find it is dark in color, has a broke porcelain or burnt electrode.
-Make sure to gap them according to manufacturer specification and your spark plug wires are securely in place.
+Replace with a new spark plug(s) if you find it is dark in color, has broken porcelain, or burnt electrodes.
+Make sure to gap them according to manufacturer specifications and that your spark plug wires are securely in place.